indrayan-mads/mads699/README.md

 **Short version of the answer:** The general effect looks real if you just correlate AI and occupations but mostly disappears once you control for the obvious confounds.
-More on that below, including why the honest reading is somewhere in between.
+More on that below, including why the honest reading may reside somewhere in the middle.

 ---